1. How do I log in to the NCVT MIS portal?

 You can browse numerous sites to access ITI results.
 The results are displayed on the www.ncvtiti.in site too.
 Additionally, NCVT’s official website of your state uploads the results.

-Only you need to select your state and search the ‘Download ITI Result’ tab on the websites.
+Only you need to select your state and search the ‘Download ITI Result’ tab on the website.
 The subsequent step is to enter Roll Number and other details, after which the system exhibits the results.
 Be sure to take a print copy of your results for later reference.

 7. What are NCVT courses?